 - Sputtered coatings have weak adhesion that can cause sealant failures in insulated glass units.
 Edge-deletion of sputtered coatings is recommended, adding to manufacturing costs.
 Sputtered coatings that don't require edge deletion can experience rapid seal failure due to certain detergents and brick washes.

-- Toughened soft coat requires unusual skill and often results in increased toughening losses
+- Tempering soft coat requires unusual skill and often results in increased toughening losses.

-Pyrolytic CVD TechnologyChemical Vapor Deposition (CVD) is used to produce aesthetic and functional coatings as an alternative to PVD.
-Specialized coaters produce CVD hard coatings by passing metal oxides over semi-molten glass (600 - 700C) during the glass manufacturing process.
-A chemical reaction occurs, joining the vapor with the glass surface permanently by means of a strong covalent bond.
+Advantages and Disadvantages of CVD processChemical Vapor Deposition (CVD) is used to produce aesthetic and functional coatings as an alternative to PVD.
+Specialized coaters produce CVD hard coatings by passing metal oxides over semi-molten glass (600 - 700C) in the tin bath or annealing lehr.
+A chemical reaction occurs, joining the vapor with the glass surface permanently, through a strong covalent bond.
 The result is a hard and robust coating that enhances the strength and stain resistance of the glass.

 These hard coatings, which cannot be accidentally wiped off during normal handling, are more durable than soft and fragile sputtered coatings.
 Manufacturers and fabricators handle CVD hard coatings with the same procedures and equipment as standard float glass, resulting in higher yields, higher profit, excellent lead times, and improved customer service.

-- CVD hard coatings can be used in specialty applications such as monolithic, touchscreen, and anti-microbial.
-Conductive coating applications such as solar panels and appliance glass are more practical with CVD hard coatings
+- CVD hard coatings are used in specialty applications such as monolithic, touchscreen, and anti-microbial.
+Conductive coating applications such as solar panels and appliance glass are more practical with CVD hard coatings.

 - Special handling equipment and procedures are not needed.
 Glass is handled and shipped with the same equipment as non-value-added float glass.

-- CVD hard coatings are not susceptible to delamination due to humidity, resulting in a much-higher shelf-life
+- CVD hard coatings are not susceptible to delamination due to humidity, resulting in a much longer shelf-life.

 - There is no visual differentiation between annealed or tempered CVD products.
 Projects requiring a mix of toughened and annealed glass benefit from a more pleasing uniformity of color.

-Which is best?Which type of coated glass is best depends on several factors for a glass manufacturer, including: where customers are located, the size and type of operation, inventory turns, and desired durability.
+The type of coated glass that is best depends on several factors for a glass manufacturer, including where customers are located, the size and type of operation, inventory turns, and required durability.

-For most glass manufacturers, pyrolitic CVD technology is superior due to lower capital and operating costs and higher throughput.
+For most glass manufacturers, pyrolytic CVD technology is superior due to lower capital and operating costs and higher throughput.

-For downstream customers, both sputter coated and pyrolytic glass are viewed as high-performance glass products.
-Architects and building owners are generally open to using both products and are primarily concerned with aesthetics that slightly favor CVD.
+Downstream customers view both sputter coated glass and pyrolytic glass as high-performance glass products.
+Architects and building owners are generally open to using both products and are primarily concerned with aesthetics that favor CVD.

-If your company is interested in determining the feasibility of a pyrolitic CVD hard coater, check out the Stewart Engineers AcuraCoat® CVD coater today.
+If your company is interested in determining the feasibility of a pyrolytic CVD hard coater, check out the Stewart Engineers AcuraCoat® CVD coater today.